Tearsheet

 Chris Caldwell Senior Vice President and Chief Information Officer

-Chris Caldwell joined Brinker International as Senior Vice President and Chief Information Officer in February 2024.
-Before his role at Brinker, he spent 27 years leading technology teams at Yum!
-Brands, most recently serving for a decade as Chief Technology Officer at KFC.
+Chris Caldwell joined Brinker International as Senior Vice President and Chief Information Officer, effective February 26, 2024.
+Prior to joining Brinker, he spent 27 years leading technology teams at Yum!
+Brands.
+His most recent role there was Chief Technology Officer at KFC for a decade, where he was instrumental in developing a strong technology team and robust tech platforms.

 AI Analysis | Feedback

-Here are the key risks to Brinker International (EAT):
+The key risks to Brinker International (EAT) include:

 AI Analysis | Feedback